syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ## Selection changed event

-When selecting an item from the drop down list, the `SelectionChanged` event will be called.
+When selecting an item from the drop-down list, the `SelectionChanged` event is triggered.
 The `SelectionChanged` event contains the newly selected and removed items in the AddedItems and RemovedItems properties.
-The `SelectionChanged` contains the following properties.
+The `SelectionChanged` contains the following properties:

  * `AddedItems` - Contains the items that were selected.
  * `RemovedItems` - Contains the items that were unselected.